Yawning/obfsclient/README.md

 It currently has the following external dependencies:

  * Compile time only
-   * CMake (This can be changed out by an enterprising programmer)
    * Doxygen (For the documentation)
    * [Google C++ Testing Framework](https://code.google.com/p/googletest/)
      * A copy is included under src/gtest, so there should be no reason to